 Divide channels into three groups:

-2) Neutral — with minimal difference from LTV
+2) Neutral — with a minimal difference from LTV

 |LTV (Lifetime Value) or CLV (Customer Lifetime Value)||The money a single client brings over their “life cycle” – (Client acquisition costs + client retention costs)||The CAC to LTV ratio of 1:3 is considered to be perfect.
 If the LTV > 3 it makes sense to increase marketing expenses — your marketing is not operating at the peak of its potential.
 And if CAC > LTV, your marketing is detrimental.

 Analyze your customer groups.
 Target the most numerous one.
 Determine how many orders per life cycle a single client makes (2, 3, 4, etc.).
 Implement client motivation as a part of a loyalty program, to make clients reach the desired number of orders.
 Think about special conditions you can propose to a group of clients with high loyalty, whose number of orders is average or above.
 On the other hand, implement reactivation programs/surveys for low loyalty groups.
 Strive to increase the average order value.